-Damien Echols, Jason Baldwin, Jessie Misskelley Jr., DIRECTED BY
+Damien Echols, Jason Baldwin, Jessie Misskelley Jr.,

 Cast/Crew Commentary; TIFF Q&A and extras; Deleted Scenes; The Confession

 For anyone who fancies themselves an advocate for true justice, West of Memphis is practically a must see feature documentary.
 The film, on a certain level, serves to "wrap up" the almost unfathomable journey of three young men known as the West Memphis 3, young men who were convicted in the brutal murders of three young boys in West Memphis, Arkansas after what many regard as a bit of a sham of a trial based largely upon the trio's goth-like appearances and what sure feels like a coerced confession from one of the three, Jessie Misskelley, Jr., a young man with borderline intellectual functioning who seems to have been more than a little led down the road to confession for a crime it's very doubtful he or Damien Echols or Jason Baldwin committed.

 If you're familiar with the critically acclaimed Paradise Lost films, then you're familiar with this case and may be asking yourself "Why do we need another documentary about this case?"

 The Paradise Lost films, co-directed by Joe Berlanger and Bruce Sinofsky, basically destroyed any convincing argument that these three even might be guilty.
 This became one of those cases that became a favorite of celebrities, with Pearl Jam's Eddie Vedder, Johnny Depp and Dixie Chicks' Natalie Maines both having a long-term interest in the case and both appear in the film.
 Filmmaker Peter Jackson and his wife, Fran Walsh, have worked for years on the case and serve as producers on this film.